 First, using the ReReport.
 You can find the whole ReReport here.

 Here is the chart for the market in single family homes in the city of San Jose.

 City of San Jose real estate market – Trends at a Glance

 If you are viewing the table below on mobile, it is responsive: please swipe to see more of it.

-June sales grew from the month before, while pending sales and active inventory shrank a hair.
-Compared to last year, closed and pending sales have seen roughly 45% increases, while inventory has seen almost a 43% drop!
-Days on market sped below 2 weeks with the average remaining at only 11 days.
-The sales vs list price ratio cooled a hair from last month and rose well above last year to a whopping average of 110.8% of asking!
+September closed sales and active inventory took a dip from the month before, while pending sales saw increases.
+Compared to last year pending sales were up by a good deal, closed sales fell short, and active inventory is extremely low.
+Days on market held at 2 weeks with the average sale speeding at only 14 days.
+The sales vs list price ratio cooled a hair from last month and rose well above last year to a whopping average of 108.1% of asking!

-It’s an extremely strong seller’s market still showing hot spring trends impacted by a backlog of demand and continual low inventory.
+It’s an extremely strong seller’s market still red hot and heavily impacted by a backlog of demand and continual low inventory.

 Now let’s turn to the condo and townhouse market, which is looking more volatile than the single family housing market.